astronomer/docs/learn/get-started-with-airflow.md

 In this step, you'll write a DAG that:

 - Retrieves the number of people currently in space from the Airflow XCom table and prints it to the logs.
-This table is part of the Airflow metadata database and is used to pass messages between tasks.
-The `example_astronauts` DAG already pushed the number of astronauts to XCom, when you run it in [Step 4](#step-4-trigger-a-dag-run).
+This table is part of the Airflow metadata database and is used to [pass data between tasks](airflow-passing-data-between-tasks.md).
+The `example_astronauts` DAG already pushed the number of astronauts to XCom, when you ran it in [Step 4](#step-4-trigger-a-dag-run).
 - Runs a bash statement reacting to the number of people in space.

 You'll copy most of the code, trigger the DAG, and then confirm the expected output is returned.